-More reports and statistics on dementia can be found under Aged care, Older people and Palliative care services.
+This page presents reports and statistics that are specifically focused on dementia, but additional information on dementia can be found under Aged care, Older people and Palliative care services.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.